An Introduction to LoRa Gateways

 The number of end devices a single LoRa gateway can support depends on a few factors.
 Most importantly the data volume of the payload transmitted by the sensor and the transmission interval set on these end devices.
 These two factors can be used to determine the total amount of air time the gateway has to process.
 However, environmental factors also influence this equation.

-Because it is hard to predict capacities of a gateway, it is usually best to find out through trial and error at the actual site of deployment, and verify the maximum number of supported devices without risking data packet loss.
+Because it is hard to predict the capacities of a gateway, it is usually best to find out through trial and error at the actual site of deployment and verify the maximum number of supported devices without risking data packet loss.

 Typically, a single LoRaWAN gateway can receive messages from several hundred devices.